815 KAR 15:025. New installations, general design, construction, and inspection criteria for boilers, pressure vessels, and pressure piping.

 (a) The grounding of the shell shall be permanently fastened on some part of the boiler and shall be grounded in accordance with the edition of the National Electrical Code in effect at the time the permit for the installation was made.

 (b) A suitable screen or guard shall be provided around high tension bushings and a high voltage warning sign shall be posted.
 This screen or guard shall be located to prohibit anyone working around the boiler to accidentally come in contact with the high tension circuits.
-When adjusting safety valves, the power circuit to the boiler shall be open.
+During the adjustment of safety valves, the power circuit to the boiler shall be open.

 (c) The boiler may be under pressure, but the power line shall be open while the operator is making the necessary adjustments.